Sunday, 31 August 2014

 (c) Poet in the woods 2014

-Ann Somerhausen died in Switzerland on 17th August, 2014
+Ann Somerhausen, who was an enthusiastic member of the Brussels Writers Circle, died suddenly in Switzerland on 17th August, 2014

 Ann Somerhausen